 On top of that, there is my small world problem.
 How does one reduce such a huge military campaign to a TV screen, big budget or little.
 This film does it, in part, by telling the story as a personal struggle between Kara Mustafa (the commander of the Ottomans) and Marco d’Aviano (a Christian monk, advisor to the Holy Roman Emperor).
 The film goes so far as to have the former save the life of the latter in childhood, such that their fates are intertwined.
 It is, of course, easier to film the personal.

-I am also convinced that the filmmaker was aware of the similarity with Jackson’s Lord of the Rings, and deliberately parallels the story (at least to some extent).
+I am also convinced that the filmmaker was aware of the similarity with Jackson’s Lord of the Rings and deliberately parallels the story (at least to some extent).
 Jackson had a lot more money to put into the huge battle scenes and it probably doesn’t hurt for the viewer to remember that big-budget spectacle while watching these battles.
 Just to give a concept of the scale, the Battle of the Hornberg involves about 10% of the force as the Battle of Vienna.
 One trick he probably should have taken from Jackson is the use of maps to allow a character to convey the geographic complexities of the battle to the viewer.
-A map is briefly shown in a scene where Kara Mustafa declines to defend against an attack from the mountain (Kahlenberg) where, in fact, the final attack actually came.
-I, for one, was left confused about the nature of the actual battle.
+A map is briefly shown in a scene where Kara Mustafa declines to defend against the (albeit slim) possibility of an attack from the mountain (Kahlenberg) where, in fact, the final attack actually came.
+I, for one, was left confused about the physical positioning of the actual battle.

 The film, however, does get a few things right.
 The actors playing some of the major historical characters (notably Emperor Leopold and Jan Sobieski) very much match the appearance of the real figures’ portraits.
 It also captures certain period imagery quite well, albeit as snapshots rather than as part of a cohesive view of the battlefield.
 Important, to me at least, was the depiction of a formation of arquebusiers to defeat a cavalry charge, a depiction of the “winged hussars”, and that same cavalry’s use of single-shot pistols.